I present to you Part 2 of my three-part series of Newfoundland favorites:

 And I’m a sucker for weathered wood buildings:

-From here we would make our way toward Signal Hill, but first we would make a quick photo stop at the Railway Coastal Museum:
+From here we would make our way toward Signal Hill, but first we made a quick photo stop at the Railway Coastal Museum:

 From here it was on to Signal Hill, more of which you’ll see this Wednesday.
 Until then: